De-Morgan/observe_internet_connectivity/README.md

    await Future.delayed(const Duration(seconds: 10 ));
    subscription.cancel();
    ```
-Note:bell:: This example uses the `DefaultObServingStrategy` therefore you need to remember to close the stream manually, Other available strategies have mechanism in which the streams are closed automatically.
+Note:bell:: This example use the `DefaultObServingStrategy` therefore you need to remember to cancel the subscription manually, Other available strategies have mechanism in which the subscription are automatically cancelled.

 3. **Use `InternetConnectivityListener` to listen to internet connectivity changes inside a flutter widget**